Pigs1/NotSpaceCompany/README.md

 # Overview:
-NotSpaceCompany is an attempt to delve into the coding of the game Space Company, by Sparticle999, in order to gain a deeper understanding and apreciation of his achievemnents
+NotSpaceCompany is an attempt to delve into the coding of the game Space Company, by Sparticle999, in order to gain a deeper understanding and apreciation of thier achievemnents

 # Original Work
 - Play the original Game https://sparticle999.github.io/SpaceCompany/#